Riehle.net

 Foundation

-The Riehle Foundation was founded by Ray and Eleanor Riehle at their farm on Route 50, east of Milford, Ohio (location) in November 1976 .
+The Riehle Foundation was founded by Ray and Eleanor Riehle at their farm on Route 50, southeast of Milford, Ohio (see location) in November 1976 .
 Ray had been inspired by the writings of Father “Bebe Reynolds, an oil tycoon turned Benedictine priest, teacher and writer.
 Ray was so inspired by Father Reynolds’ autobiography that he purchased additional copies for distribution.
 This expanded to additional writings with the formation of his Foundation.

 Ray (Raymond Ralph Riehle • 1897- 1985) and Eleanor (Eleanora Louise Nordman • 1902-1985) were long-time residents of their community.
 Ray’s grandfather and Immigrant Ancestor, Clemens Riehle, arrived from Wagshurst, Baden in the 1850s and established himself on his farm in Perintown by the end of that decade.
 Ray and his father, Frank, were both born on that farm, which is still in the family today.
 Ray and Eleanor’s farm was about a mile west or Clemens’s farm.